-Moving changed everything around for me.
+Moving totally improved my mental health and changed everything around for me.
 It gave me a chance to feel comfortable, happy and now loved.

 When you have a social anxiety disorder, it’s really hard to know if you’re avoiding things because of your social anxiety or because what you’re avoiding isn’t actually good for you.
 That distinction becomes blurred, as you’re always feeling like you’re in danger, even when you’re not.
 But after being attacked, more than once, it was easy to see that the danger I was feeling before I moved, was very realand that constant anxiety of it happening again would never go away.

 If you’re in a toxic environment, it’s perfectly okay to leave if it means protecting yourself and your mental health.

 Moving home when you live somewhere unsafe, or leaving a relationship that makes you feel unsafe – that’s not the same as avoiding a social situation because of social anxiety.
 Social anxiety causes us to have irrational fears.
 Being afraid of abuse that is actually happening or being threatened is not irrational!
 In the same way that leaving a job that damages your mental health is not the same as leaving because your mental health has stopped you from being able to go.
 Often the toxic environment is one of the causes of mental health breaking down, not the symptom.